Satalink/ffhevc/README.md

   If you supply a "key" (defined in conf/media_paths_keys.php), the path defined in that key will be scanned and processed using the settings defined for that key.

-  > $> ffhevc.php mov amov

-  You can supply multiple keys to process several defined media paths in one job.

 ### Plex Naming Standard <a name = "naming"></a>